 That's really powerful.
 This is actually a . . . really important part of what's going on in the academy that people bring a wide range of knowledge gained in different ways, and different life experiences to open up academic questions. . . .
 I think we're at a really important and generative kind of intersection between those two spaces.

-might not have understood the nature of the conversational interaction and would bank staff and UGA researchers could meet have been poorly positioned to respond as a result.
+might not have understood the nature of the conversational interaction and would a result.